JKZH-Cyber/AD-DS-RMF-Control-Mapping-Project-with-eMASS-Alignment/README.md

 Through this project, I demonstrated hands-on expertise in building and hardening an Active Directory Domain Controller in Microsoft Azure while aligning its configuration with the NIST Risk Management Framework (RMF).
 I deployed a Windows Server 2025 Datacenter VM, promoted it to a Domain Controller, and implemented a Baseline Security Group Policy Object (GPO) mapped to NIST SP 800-53 RMF control families (commonly tracked in eMASS).

 While eMASS itself was not used in this lab, the project simulates how system owners prepare technical evidence for upload into eMASS.
-Each GPO hardening step was intentionally mapped to RMF controls, demonstrating compliance traceability in the same manner required for DoD systems.
+Each GPO hardening step and account management configuration was intentionally mapped to RMF controls, demonstrating compliance traceability in the same manner required for DoD systems.

 I enforced account lockout thresholds, password complexity, Kerberos policies, audit logging, Windows Defender Antivirus, firewall profiles, and removable media restrictions.
-Each configuration was validated against RMF security controls to ensure the domain environment met access control, auditing, and system integrity requirements.
+I also created organizational units, test user accounts, and security groups to enforce proper role separation between privileged and standard accounts.
+All configurations were validated against RMF security controls to ensure the domain environment met access control, auditing, and system integrity requirements.

 This project reflects my ability to stand up AD DS infrastructure in the cloud while also thinking like a compliance assessor by mapping technical implementations to federal security controls.